barionleg/cesium.wiki.gs/Recommended-Reading.md

 * [Pro Git](http://git-scm.com/book) - free book online.
 Ground-up detailed introduction to git.
 At least work through Chapters 2 and 3.
 * [GIT cheat sheet](https://github.com/AlexZeitler/gitcheatsheet) - comes in handy if you are new to git.
+* [GitHub Pull Request Workflows](http://cesiumjs.org/2013/10/08/GitHub-Pull-Request-Workflows/) - common workflows we use for Cesium.

 ### Open Source